joevandebilt/Legend-Of-Drongo/README.txt

 - Improved Item interaction system

 v2.1.3
-- Added seperate folders for per-world save files
+- Added separate folders for per-world save files
 - Improved Ask about system
 - Asked Scott for money.

 v2.2.0
 - Fixed tab indexes on World editor forms
 - Fixed Event Editor Floor Picked Selected Index bug
-- Made ifnull output for attempting to move into new rooms
+- Made if null output for attempting to move into new rooms
 - Improved Level 2 of Campaign world.
 - Changed Event Data type to carry Item/Enemy/NPC and custom new values.
 - Redesigned Event Editor in World Editor to match new data type.